Kyriosity/use-dev/README+/tests/README+/prog_tests-cut_feeds.md

 MULTITYPE

 ## Workarounding

-The best thing ould be if
+The best thing would be if

 LINK TO ASSERT-ACT breakup